startupjs/startupjs/packages/startupjs/README.md

 ### `afterSession`

-Use this hook to execute code after a session has been retrieved
+Use this hook to execute code after initializing session data.

 ```js
   APP.on('afterSession', expressApp => {